shazChaudhry/docker-swarm-mode/README.md

 * `vagrant destroy` to destroy the VMs

 ### Deploy CI stack on "Docker for AWS"
 It is assumed you have followed [Docker for AWS](https://docs.docker.com/docker-for-aws/) documentation to create a new VPC.
-Follow these commands in an ssh client to log into your master node _(I'm using gitbash)_. **Please** note you can not ssh directly into a worker node.
+Follow these commands in an ssh client to log into your master node _(I'm using gitbash)_.

+**Please** note you can not ssh directly into worker nodes.
 You have to use a manager node as a jump box
 ```
   eval $(ssh-agent)
   ssh-add -k ~/.ssh/myKey.pem